San Diego Three Strikes Lawyers

 Your Best Defense for Charges under the Three Strikes Law

 Whether you are facing your first strikable offense, second or third strike; at Monder Law Group we believe that every strike counts and should be fought for.
-Call experienced Three Strikes Law attorney Vik Monder today so he can help you launch a strong criminal defense to avoid the detrimental consequences of California’s Three Strikes Law.
+Contact our experienced Three Strikes Law attorneys today so we can help you launch a strong criminal defense to avoid the detrimental consequences of California’s Three Strikes Law.

-Designated defendants should contact experienced local criminal defense attorney Vik Monder.
-Attorney Monder will be able to determine if you are eligible for second strike sentencing under the reform by looking at the specific facts of your case to see if they qualify as violent or serious felonies.
-In order to strike a prior strike in the furtherance of criminal defense lawyer, Monder will file a Romero motion under PC 1386.
+Designated defendants should contact experienced local criminal defense team of attorneys.
+They’ll be able to determine if you are eligible for second strike sentencing under the reform by looking at the specific facts of your case to see if they qualify as violent or serious felonies.
+In order to strike a prior strike in the furtherance of criminal defense lawyer, Monder team will file a Romero motion under PC 1386.
 The court will then consider a variety of factors relating to the particular circumstances surrounding the prior conviction.
 Like the nature and circumstances of your criminal record, your background, character, and prospects.
 However, the most significant factor considered by the court is the age of the strike.
 While it is generally more difficult to convince a judge to strike a strike that is less than ten years old.
 A skillful criminal defense attorney can successfully mitigate the recency of the prior offense and put together evidence to show the court the positive steps you have taken in your life since the strike and the characteristics that now define you.

-Attorney Monder will be able to review the specific facts of your case to see if your charges qualify as violent or serious felonies.
+Our defense team will be able to review the specific facts of your case to see if your charges qualify as violent or serious felonies.
 If your current charges are for a serious or violent felony, these are strikable offenses and you must do everything you can to fight the conviction.
 At Monder Law Group our first approach is to dismiss the charge at all costs.
 When the evidence does not allow us to succeed in obtaining a dismissal, we work zealously to reduce the felony charges to misdemeanors.
-To do so we must be very creative in how we either plead to the charges if you want us to negotiate a plea deal or how we choose our jury instructions if you decide to go to trial.
-At Monder Law Group we know what is on the line for our clients, you have the last say in your defense and we are willing to go all the way to trial to secure a Not Guilty.
+To do so, we must be very creative in how we either plead to the charges if you want us to negotiate a plea deal or how we choose our jury instructions if you decide to go to trial.
+Having the last say in your defense is what we take seriously.
+We are prepared to go all the way to trial to secure a Not Guilty verdict for our clients.
 You can rely on us to handle your assault or battery case with resolve, whether you are facing charges for resisting arrest or a strikable offense.